-Are you ready to join the hottest trend in photography?
+Are you ready to join the hottest trend in photography going on right now?
 Or maybe have some cute photos to post in your room?
-It’s time to pull out your instant camera!
-Let’s get to work learning how to take the best pictures possible and wow your BFFs.
+If so, it’s time to pull out your vintage instant camera!
+No doubt about it, they are making a comeback.
+Let’s get to work learning how to take the best pictures possible that are sure to wow your BFFs.

 Tips for Awesome Instant Camera Photos

 An instant camera is super fun because after snapping a picture it prints out immediately.
 There is something magical about watching the images develop, a process that usually takes a few minutes.
 Having the picture right away means you can do a lot of fun things with the photos themselves.